dbannier/care_labels_parsing/README.md

 # Care labels parsing project
-Repository containing data for care labels and python code for processing it and transforming it into a json structured format.
+Repository containing data for care labels and python code for processing it and transforming it into a json structured format, based on Pydantic models.

 ## Prerequisites